 - Whether or not the student’s permanent address is still the parent(s)’ home

-Good driver and safe driver discounts can get you between 5 and 25 percent in savings, depending on your carrier, and reducing how much you drive your vehicle can garner a discount.
+Good driver and safe driver discounts can get you between 5 and 25% in savings, depending on your carrier.
+Reducing how much you drive your vehicle can garner a discount.
 More on both of these later.

-Have an alarm or security/anti-theft device such as a LoJack installed in your vehicle?
-That could qualify you for a “safety-feature discount” of up to 30 percent in some cases.
+Have an alarm or security/anti-theft device, such as a LoJack, installed in your vehicle?
+That could qualify you for a “safety-feature discount” of up to 30% in some cases.

-If you can pay your annual bill in full, that can save you up to 10 percent, rather than the more common approach of paying in installments.
+If you can pay your annual bill in full, that can save you up to 10%, rather than the more common approach of paying in installments.
 Going paperless, too, can add a small discount.

 Understand all the car insurance discounts for which you may qualify, so that you can take advantage of some reductions in your bill that can really add up.